 Decline And Resurgence

 As more power was coaxed out of smaller engines, the more expensive and complex six-cylinder bikes fell out of favor for a while.
-But by 1984, Honda engineers had began work on a fourth-generation Gold Wing featuring a six-cylinder engine.
+The Honda Gold Wing GL1000, a four-cylinder touring bike, had been doing well in the American market since the early seventies.
+But by 1984, Honda engineers had began working on a fourth-generation Gold Wing featuring a six-cylinder engine.

 In 1997, Honda brought back an incarnation of the standard Gold Wing that was dropped in 1985.
 The new bike was named Valkyrie.
 Although based on the GL1500, the Valkyrie had it's own cruiser-style frame.
 Engine performance was enhanced with more aggressive camshafts, free flowing exhaust, solid lifters (versus the Wing's hydraulic lifters), and six carburetors instead of two.
-In 2004, Honda released a Limited Edition 1832cc Valkyrie Rune.
+A Limited Edition 1832cc Valkyrie Rune was released in 2004.

 Fuel System Maintenance